"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 Using a fun, hands-on approach, Jude gets everyone involved.
 Her audiences respond with excitement and enthusiasm, as they discover and celebrate the creativity and sensitivity inside themselves.

-To support school YOUNG AUTHORS PROGRAMS, she’s partnered with the Chicago Public School system, Charter public schools, and parochial and suburban public schools everywhere, igniting students, teachers, and parents--even principals--into creative action.
+To support school YOUNG AUTHORS PROGRAMS, she’s partnered with the Chicago Public School system, Charter public schools, and parochial and suburban public schools, igniting students, teachers, and parents--even principals--into creative action.

 She has taught journaling to oncology patients at Advocate Lutheran General Hospital in Park Ridge, Illinois.